 The establishment of spiritual equality

-First and foremost, Islam refuted the idea that Eve tempted Adam to disobey God and thus caused his downfall.
-The Qur’an says that they both disobeyed, and negates the idea that women are a source of evil.
+First and foremost, Islam refuted the idea that Eve tempted Adam to have a momentary lapse in judgement and thus caused his downfall.
+The Qur’an says that they both inadvertently commited this error, and negates the idea that women are a source of evil.
 This is a very important point; Islam does not pass premature judgment against women, and emphasises that they are just as spiritually capable as men (4:33):

 ‘And covet not that whereby Allah has made some of you excel others.
 Men shall have a share of that which they have earned, and women a share of that which they have earned.
 And ask Allah of His bounty.
 Surely, Allah has perfect knowledge of all things.’